TissueImageAnalytics/ExtractPatchesFromAnnotatedRegions/README.md

 3. From command line (after going to the folder containing main.py file of this repository), issue this command =>

-   python main.py --wsi-folder [Folder where all WSI images are kept] --output-folder [Folder where you want to store annotated images] --patch-size [Patch Size] --level [Select the suitable level(as per DeepZoomGenerator) to set resolution] --labels [Give comma separated labels for annotations you want to be extracted, give each label as labelname:labelid, example - dcis:1,invasive:2,lcis:3]
+   python main.py --wsi-folder [Folder where all WSI images are kept] --output-folder [Folder where you want to store annotated images] --patch-size [Patch Size] --magnification [Select the suitable magnification to set resolution, default is 10X] --labels [Give comma separated labels for annotations you want to be extracted, give each label as labelname:labelid, example - dcis:1,invasive:2,lcis:3]

 4. The patches from annotated regions will start forming in the output folder you give.
 The format of the filename is as follows -
    ([slide number] _ [x-coordinate of the mapped image to lower resolution] _ [y-coordinate] _ [annotation-label]).png.
 You can ignore the x and y coordinates as they are put in the name just to make image names unique.